Neuroborus/DiceMultisig/README.md

 ### Functionality

-Allows all players to controls all rolls of 12-sided dice.
+Allows all players to control all rolls of 12-sided dice.

 ![](screenshots/1.png)